scarwintercodes/scarwintercodes/README.md

 ## ❄️ About Me
 I am a tech professional passionate about making complex technical concepts accessible and actionable.
 I specialize in bridging the gap between intricate information systems and the people who need to understand them.
 My professional background includes:
 * Lead Data Analyst at Northwestern University's Feinberg School of Medicine
-* Client Training Specalist & Data Integration Analyst (think analytics enginneering kind of work) for a fintech healthcare SaaS company
+* Client Training Specalist & Data Integration Analyst (think analytics engineering kind of work) for a fintech healthcare SaaS company
 * Freelance AI model quality control and prompt engineer

 ## 🧪 About This Page